aws/aws-fpga/sdk/linux_kernel_drivers/edma/README.md

 EDMA driver source code is distributed with AWS FPGA HDK and SDK.

-[EDMA Installation Guide](./edma_install.md) provides detailed guidelines on how to compile, install and troubleshoot EDMA installation.
+[EDMA Installation Guide](./edma_install.md) provides detailed guidelines on how to compile, install and troubleshoot an EDMA installation.

 ** NOTE: Usage of EDMA is not mandatory.
 AWS provides memory-mapped PCIe address space for direct communication between CPU and FPGA. **

-For a complete description of the different CPU to FPGA communication options and various options available for the programmer, please review the [Programmers' View](https://github.com/aws/aws-fpga/blob/master/hdk/docs/Programmers_View.md).
+For a complete description of the different CPU to FPGA communication options and various options available, please review the [Programmers' View](https://github.com/aws/aws-fpga/blob/master/hdk/docs/Programmer_View.md).

 <a name="quickExample"></a>
 # Quick Example

-Before diving into the detail specification of the EDMA, here’s a short, intuitive example on how the developer could use the EDMA in a process:
+Before diving into the detail specification of the EDMA, here’s a short, intuitive example on how the developer could use EDMA:

 The Program below uses standard Linux system call `open()` to create a file descriptor (fd), mapping to a pair of EDMA queues (one for `read()` and one for `write()`).